peteralcock/FairPair/README.md

 Gamification of Pair Programming: Add elements of gamification, such as points or badges, to encourage developers to participate in pair programming sessions.

 Machine Learning for Pairing Schedule: Use machine learning algorithms to optimize the pair programming schedule based on past data.

-## Deployment

-- Containerization: Docker can be used to containerize the application which ensures consistency across different deployment environments.
-This has been done for you already, along with docker-compose.yml file for managing services like the database.
-Kubernetes on EKS can be used to manage the Docker containers and handle load balancing, networking, and scaling.
-- Managed Database: AWS RDS can be used for production-level Postgres database management.
-- CI/CD: Continuous Integration and Continuous Deployment can be implemented using tools such as Jenkins or GitHub Actions.
-This ensures that the codebase is always in a deployable state and reduces the time and risk of releasing new updates.
-- Monitoring and Error Logging: Tools like Sentry and Datadog can be used for real-time error tracking and monitoring application performance.

-Sure, here's a basic example of a README section for deploying a Dockerized Ruby on Rails application on AWS:

-## Production Deployment on AWS with Docker

-This section outlines the steps to deploy this application on AWS using Docker containers.

-### Prerequisites

-- Docker installed on your local machine.
-- An AWS account.
-- AWS CLI installed on your local machine.
-- Basic knowledge of AWS services like EC2 and RDS.

-### Steps

-1. **Dockerize the Application**: If you haven't already, you'll need to Dockerize the application.
-Refer to the Dockerfile in the root of this project for an example of how to do this.

-2. **Build the Docker Image**: Run `docker build -t my-rails-app .` in the root directory of your project.
-Replace `my-rails-app` with the name you want to give your Docker image.

-3. **Push the Docker Image to a Registry**: You can use Docker Hub or AWS's Elastic Container Registry (ECR).
-If you're using ECR, you'll need to create a new repository, authenticate Docker to the ECR registry, and then push the image.
-Refer to the [ECR documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) for more details.

-4. **Create a Database**: You can use AWS RDS for this.
-Create a new PostgreSQL database and note down the endpoint, port, username, and password.

-5. **Create an EC2 Instance**: This will run your Docker container.
-When setting up the instance, make sure to choose an instance type that has enough resources for your application.
-Also, ensure that the security group allows inbound traffic on the port your application is running on (e.g., port 3000).

-6. **Deploy the Application**: SSH into your EC2 instance, install Docker, and run your Docker image with the appropriate environment variables for your database.
-Here's an example command:

-    ```bash
-    docker run -p 3000:3000 -e DATABASE_URL=postgresql://username:password@hostname:port/database -d my-rails-app
-    ```

-    Replace `username`, `password`, `hostname`, `port`, and `database` with your RDS credentials, and replace `my-rails-app` with the name of your Docker image.

-7. **Check the Application**: Your application should now be running and accessible at the public IP address of your EC2 instance on the specified port (e.g., `http://ec2-ip-address:3000`).

 ## License